About Us / Contact Us

 Rebecca Karoff is associate vice chancellor in the office of academic affairs for the University of Texas System.
 She is responsible for multiple initiatives focused on quality student learning and success.
 She formerly was senior special assistant to the senior vice president for academic and student affairs at the University of Wisconsin System Administration.
 She helped drive proficiency-based curricular delivery and reform through a number of collaborative system-wide initiatives, including the UW Flexible Option, for which she was a senior adviser.
 She also is the founder and former director of LEAP Wisconsin, the UW System’s liberal education initiative in partnership with the Association of American Colleges & Universities (AAC&U).
 Read more.

-David Schejbal is dean of the Division of Continuing Education, Outreach and E-Learning at the University of Wisconsin-Extension.
-He provides leadership and oversight for the division’s work with all 26 campuses in the UW System to increase access to programs, classes, and degrees, including online and Flexible Option programs.
+David Schejbal was dean of the Division of Continuing Education, Outreach and E-Learning at the University of Wisconsin-Extension from July 2007 – August 2018.
+He provided leadership and oversight for the division’s work with all 26 campuses in the UW System to increase access to programs, classes, and degrees, including online and Flexible Option programs.
 He was the 2015-16 president of the University Professional and Continuing Education Association (UPCEA) and serves on the executive committee.
 He was a 2012 founding member of the Competency-Based Education Network (C-BEN): A National Consortium for the Development of Higher Education Models and serves on the C-BEN steering committee.
-Read more.

 VP for strategic engagement